 - Take some time to sit quietly and breathe deeply.
 Shift your focus to the areas of your body that you know you need support or improvement.
 Sit with no judgement – just awareness of these parts of your body.

 - Journal it out.
 Make a list of things that need improvement (physical, lifestyle, emotional etc).
 These can be your actual symptoms, diagnoses, diet – anything you feel needs some attention.

 - Next to each item on your list, write down one activity that you can do that you know will make an improvement.
 For example, if one of the items on your list is “high cholesterol”, something only you can do to improve this is to take up moderate exercise like taking a walk for 20 minute per day.
-If one of the items on your list is anxiety or stress, something only you can do to improve this would be to incorporate self care and joyful activity into your day such as getting a massage once a week or taking time to read, meditate, journal or spend time outside.
+If one of the items on your list is anxiety or stress, something only you can do to improve this would be to incorporate self care and joyful activity into your day such as getting a massage once a week or taking time to read, practice yoga and meditate, journal or spend time outside.
 If you don’t know what you can do to help something that’s on you list – that’s OK.
-That’s what we’re here to help you figure out.
+That’s where we can help.

 - Take on one thing at a time.
-It’s very very easy for us to feel overwhelmed with how many health challenges we want to change all at once.
-If we try to change everything at once we’ll likely feel too overwhelmed and not change anything at all to begin with.
+It’s very easy for us to feel overwhelmed with how many health challenges we want to change all at once.
+If we try to change everything at once we’ll likely feel too overwhelmed and not change anything at all.
 Keeping a health plan sustainable requires slow progression over a period of time.
 Start with one thing for a couple of weeks, then add one something else, and then something else.

 - Pay attention to your own health narrative.
 Do you ever catch yourself in negative self talk or have frequent feelings of guilt or disdain about your choices?
 Your mindset and health narrative is strongly tied to your health outcomes, and repeating thoughts that are positive, empowering, patient and kind will always build you up to continue rather than tear you down to sabotage yourself.